Awards and Recognition

 Cal State East Bay received first-class ratings from several of the nation's most respected evaluators of universities and colleges.
 These trusted publications are the primary sources of information for prospective students and their families throughout the United States.

-In 2012, the Princeton Review selected Cal State East Bay as a "Best in the West" college for 2013 for the ninth consecutive year.
+In 2013, the Princeton Review selected Cal State East Bay as a "Best in the West" college for 2014 for the tenth consecutive year.
 The report is based on surveys of current students, who noted the following highlights:

 - affordable tuition